-For example, industry insiders are keeping their eyes on the performance of federally-designated certified community behavioral health clinics (CCBHCs ), which currently operate in more than 20 states.
+For example, industry insiders are keeping their eyes on the performance of federally-designated certified community behavioral health clinics (CCBHCs ), which currently operate in a handful of states.
 The goal of CCBHCs is to expand services to consumers by way of increased Medicaid funding for clinics.

 “The best solution to this problem is the expansion and extension of the Excellence In Mental Health Act, which created certified community behavioral health centers,” Parks said of the 2014 legislation passed by Congress establishing CCBHCs.
 “In their first years, they are recording much lower rates of vacancy in their workforce.”

 Meanwhile, a number of academic studies have advocated for the hiring of more peer navigators, who are individuals that have undergone mental health or addiction recovery and are qualified to provide non-counseling support services to others.